ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 operators that simply pop arguments from the current, shared stack.

 Yet another limitation is one of natural composition.
-With the piece operators, it is not possible to start from a pre-computed, shared composite and replace some part of it.
+With the piece operators, it is not possible to start from a pre-computed location and replace some part of it.
 For example when a field of a structure or an array element is promoted to a register for a specific PC range.
-The producer must instead rebuild a new composite piece by piece, which results in DWARF expressions that are not as compact as they could be.
+The producer must instead build the composite piece by piece, which results in DWARF expressions that are not as compact as they could be.

 It is important to emphasize that these are not limitations of the model of composite storage itself but of the existing operators used